MartinPellizzer/terrawhisper-compiler/articles/apium-graveolens/botany/morphology.md

 When examining the seed itself, a small scar known as the hilum can be observed at the base of the seed.
 The embryo within the seed is straight and minimally curved, while the two cotyledons are distinct and fleshy.
 The radicle, or the embryonic root, is short and emerges from the embryo.

 These precise morphological characteristics of celery seeds play a vital role in its reproduction and growth.
 The seed's impermeable coat helps protect it from environmental factors, and the two cotyledons stored inside provide essential nutrients for the germinating plant.
 The straight embryo and short radicle are key elements in the early stages of seed germination.

+The following table shows in detail the morphological characteristics of Apium graveolens seeds.

 | Characteristic | Description |
 | --- | --- |